oracle/bots-node-sdk/WEBHOOK.md

 > **TIP** `send()` supports an _optional_ `channel` as its second argument, thereby handling request-specific channel determination.

-> **TIP** If verbose logging details are desired, you may configure a logging utility of your choice, and initialize the SDK accordingly:
+> **TIP** If you want verbose logging details, you can configure a logging utility of your choice and initialize the SDK accordingly:
 ```javascript
 OracleBot.init(app, {
   logger: console,